Joc Pederson Preview, Player Props: Giants vs. Braves

-Joc Pederson -- with a slugging percentage of .250 in his past 10 games (including zero home runs) -- will be in action for the San Francisco Giants versus the Atlanta Braves, with Yonny Chirinos on the hill, on August 19 at 7:20 PM ET.
+The San Francisco Giants, including Joc Pederson (.310 batting average in his past 10 games), take on starter Spencer Strider and the Atlanta Braves at Oracle Park, Friday at 10:15 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Braves.
+In his last game he had a hitless performance (0-for-2) against the Phillies.

 Joc Pederson Game Info & Props vs. the Braves